+Do you have a garden DIY project?
+We might be bale to help.
 UKhelix supply high quality DIY screw piles for structures like sheds, garden houses, man caves, decking and fencing.
-These applications are suitable for the DIY enthusiast, but where does the enthusiast start?
+Maybe screw piles could be the answer for you, but where should you start?

-In this article, we lay out a simple 5 step plan.
+In this article, we lay out a simple 5 step plan for your DIY success:

 Step 1 Establish the load of your structure